 Letter from the Chief Residents

 We continue to emphasize wellness in our clinical rotations as well as our lives outside of the hospital.
 Our leadership is constantly seeking resident feedback and using this feedback to improve our clinical rotations, making them as beneficial to our learning as possible.
-We have also made broad department-wide documentation requirement changes designed to not only improve patient care, but drastically decrease post-shift charting time.
-Most of our residents now have their notes complete and can leave the hospital immediately following sign-out after our shifts.
+We prioritize early documentation and sign outs that allow our residents to leave their shifts on time.
 Our wellness committee plans regular gatherings for residents, attendings, nurses, and ancillary staff which promotes the already collegial relationship amongst the ED staff.
-Past gatherings have included overnight resident retreat to lakeside resorts, Top-Golf outing, kickball, residency-funded basketball, softball and soccer leagues, numerous department-wide volunteer experiences, and many more.
-And in case you missed the headline news, we are the current reigning champs of the SAEM Dodgeball tournament.
+Past gatherings have included overnight resident retreat to lakeside resorts, Top-Golf outing, kickball, volleyball, climbing, softball and soccer leagues, numerous department-wide volunteer experiences, and many more.
+In case you missed the headline news, we are the current reigning champs of the SAEM Dodgeball tournament and ACEP conference trivia.
 Our interns attend SAEM every year for some fun bonding time with each other and to get to know the staff.

 We believe that our unique location, extensive critical care experience, and focus on resident wellness, combined with our experienced faculty, are just a few of the many features that make the Regions Emergency Medicine Residency Program a great place to train.